InTeGrate Modules and Courses >Water Sustainability in Cities > Unit 1. Module Introduction

 Summary

 Unit 1 introduces the Water Sustainability in Cities Module.
-The content establishes the foundation definitions of sustainability, sustainable development, and water sustainability in cities.
+The content establishes the foundational definitions of sustainability, sustainable development, and water sustainability in cities.
 Key sustainability concepts are introduced and examples provided for water in cities.
 Students are engaged in activities to help them explore the definitions of water sustainability in cities and apply systems thinking.
 The unit materials are designed with flexibility in mind such that instructors can adapt the module to their own courses and context.
 The unit may also be used on its own to provide an introductory water sustainability lesson without using other units in the module.

 Learning Goals